microsoftgraph/console-calendar-sample/Lab.md

     }
 ```

-## Excercise 4: Extend the app for Microsoft Graph
+## Exercise 4: Extend the app for Microsoft Graph
 In this exercise you will incorporate the Microsoft Graph into the application.
 For this application, you will use the [Microsoft Graph Client Library for .NET](https://github.com/microsoftgraph/msgraph-sdk-dotnet) to make calls to Microsoft Graph.
 Add the following code snippet below **Main** in `Program.cs`